poult-lab/daily-word/english_words_ learning.md

 > The baby was fussing, but I comforted her with a blanket. **"Comfort" can be about anything from physical to emotional circumstances.** **"Console" is emotional, used for grief, bereavement, pain, or trouble**.
 'Solace' is very uncommon or oldfashioned as a verb.

+09.biopsy /ˈbaɪɑːpsi/

+[n] A biopsy is usually a minor surgical procedure.

+"the removal and examination of tissue from the body of sb who is ill/sick, in order to find out more about their disease"